crizzhd1/CrizzhdFabricMod/README.md

 This is a minecraft fabric mod that im working on I did not know what I wanted so this mod is just me adding what ever I want.

 What the mod has so far:
-Base Game for this if you have a server with the mod you do not need the mod on the client
+for these you only need The mod on the server and not the client

 1. creepers move speed is random between 0.1 and 5
 2. when creepers blow up they give a random status effect with a random time of 5 sec to 20 sec